VelizarBG/update-depression/README.md

 shouldn't be using it.

 How to compile:
-- Download zip
+- Download latest release
-- extract zip to folder
-- go to the subfolder
-- shift-right-click
-- click Open Powershell Window here
-- run ./gradlew build
-- move the .jar in ./build/libs (not sources) to your mods folder
+- put in mods folder
-- install the latest betterconfig
+- download latest betterconfig
-- run minecraft
 - done!

 Current features include: